-- Self-evaluation tools (for schools). - Vulnerable to Underachievement Checklist which aims to: - to promote/target pupils for participation in extra-curricular activities or the need to maintain extra-curricular attendance records - to be proactive in rewarding pupils/ a group of pupils to build self-esteem, e.g. there could be a pattern by gender, ethnicity or ability - to reconfigure a tutor group where there are greater pastoral needs or for more staff training on attachment theory and how to respond. - to help governors in directing resources at greatest need or secure class-wide support from Early Help - 'BAME' action plan template (for schools). - 'BAME' children literature (for parents and pupils). - Achievement database to capture key trends around education in the borough.

-These are just two examples of important activity to improve the achievement and schooling experiences of young Black people - there are many other programmes and projects across boroughs that are actively addressing this challenge and making a real difference in outcomes.
-For example:
+- Achieve outcomes for all children and young people as good as, or better than, anywhere else in the country. - Close the gaps in attainment for our different ethnic groups and disadvantaged pupils. - Tackle related inequalities and negative outcomes such as exclusions, which impact on life chances. - 24.
+To deliver the strategy HEP have established and created several resources for schools, public sector organisations, pupils and parents: - Self-evaluation tools (for schools). - Vulnerable to Underachievement Checklist which aims to: - to promote/target pupils for participation in extra-curricular activities or the need to maintain extra-curricular attendance records - to be proactive in rewarding pupils/ a group of pupils to build self-esteem, e.g. there could be a pattern by gender, ethnicity or ability - to reconfigure a tutor group where there are greater pastoral needs or for more staff training on attachment theory and how to respond. - to help governors in directing resources at greatest need or secure class-wide support from Early Help - 'BAME' action plan template (for schools). - 'BAME' children literature (for parents and pupils). - Achievement database to capture key trends around education in the borough. - 25.
+These are just two examples of important activity to improve the achievement and schooling experiences of young Black people there are many other programmes and projects across boroughs that are actively addressing this challenge and making a real difference in outcomes.
+For example: - Brent has an ongoing programme aimed at raising the achievement of young Black men this has resulted in an improvement in exclusion rates for Black

-- Brent have an ongoing programme aimed at raising the achievement of young Black men - this has resulted in an improvement in exclusion rates for Black students of Caribbean heritage, including a 9.4% reduction in permanent exclusion in the last year. - Lewisham are conducting tailored activity to improve outcomes for 'BAME' pupils, with significant focus on addressing disproportionate schooling outcomes for Black pupils of Caribbean heritage. - Hackney have established a programme of work to improve outcomes for young black men, this includes, but is not limited to, addressing educational outcomes for young Black men of Caribbean heritage.
+- students of Caribbean heritage, including a 9.4% reduction in permanent exclusion in the last year.7 - Lewisham is conducting tailored activity to improve outcomes for 'BAME' pupils, with significant focus on addressing disproportionate schooling outcomes for Black pupils of Caribbean heritage.8 - Hackney has established a programme of work to improve outcomes for young black men, this includes, but is not limited to, addressing educational outcomes for young Black men of Caribbean heritage.9